Originate/guide/pull_requests.md

 > “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.“

-* Make in you comments concrete improvement suggestions with a clear rationale for the suggested change.
-  Keep comments polite and free of possibly insulting statements.
+* be polite and constructive, make concrete suggestions.
   Remember that written language lacks emotional context and body language, and is easily misunderstood.
-* Keep discussions of suggested changes short, avoid more than 2-3 cycles of request-response; if the suggested change is controversial consider a direct discussion of the topic
+* do the code review within half a day of when you are tagged.
+The other person is waiting for your feedback!
+* Keep discussions short, if the conversation goes back and forth more than 2 times, its probably better to talk in person
 * the tech lead has the last word in disagreements
 * things to look out for in a code review
   * Is every piece of code in the right place, i.e. model code in a model, controller logic in a controller, app-specific helper code in a helper, generic helper code in a library?